zzz0906/LeetCode/README.md

 It is a parentheses problem again.

 If we use dfs, we only need to add the left parenthesis, and choose if or if do not match right parenthesis.

+Can we use DP?
+I don't think so.
+I still cannot know how to decide whether there are Aftereffect.